-- 252. Gilead has updated its Stribild EU labeling multiple times every year since 2013.
-Each time, Gilead determined that it should instruct doctors in the EU to monitor all patients' kidneys on a frequent, specific schedule using multiple markers of kidney function, including serum phosphorus. - 253.
-Unlike Gilead's U.S. labeling, Gilead's EU labeling for Viread and Truvada also discloses that a higher risk of renal impairment has been reported in patients receiving TDF as part of a ritonavir or cobicistat-boosted regimen (like Stribild), and doctors should carefully evaluate whether it is appropriate to prescribe TDF as part of a boosted regimen in patients with renal risk factors. - 254.
-There is no medical, clinical, or scientific basis for the differences between the warnings contained in Gilead's labeling for its TDF-based products in the U.S. and its labeling for the same products in the EU.
-Gilead knew that it should instruct doctors to monitor all patients for multiple markers of kidney function on a frequent schedule but did not do so in the U.S. - 255.
-Gilead was more concerned with increasing or maintaining TDF Drug sales in the U.S. by downplaying the safety risk and the need for careful, frequent monitoring of all patients than it was in safeguarding patients from the known risks of TDF toxicity. - 256.
+245. Unlike Gilead's U.S. labeling, Gilead's EU labeling for Viread and Truvada also kidneys on a frequent, specific schedule using multiple markers of kidney function, including

+245. Unlike Gilead's U.S. labeling, Gilead's EU labeling for Viread and Truvada also discloses that a higher risk of renal impairment has been reported in patients receiving TDF as part of a ritonavir or cobicistat-boosted regimen (like Stribild), and doctors should carefully evaluate whether it is appropriate to prescribe TDF as part of a boosted regimen in patients with renal risk factors.

+- 246. There is no medical, clinical, or scientific basis for the differences between the warnings contained in Gilead's labeling for its TDF-based products in the U.S. and its labeling for the same products in the EU.
+Gilead knew that it should instruct doctors to monitor all patients for multiple markers of kidney function on a frequent schedule but did not do so in the U.S. - 247.
+Gilead was more concerned with increasing or maintaining TDF Drug sales in the U.S. by downplaying the safety risk and the need for careful, frequent monitoring of all patients than it was in safeguarding patients from the known risks of TDF toxicity. - 248.
 In addition, until 2018, Gilead's U.S. warnings about the need to monitor patients for renal effects of Viread, Truvada, Atripla, and Complera were also far weaker than the warnings it gives to monitor patients for renal effects of TAF, even though TAF is far less toxic to kidneys than TDF.
-Gilead has consistently warned doctors to monitor all patients taking TAFbased drugs for multiple markers of renal function, including urine glucose and urine protein, not just estimated creatinine clearance.
+Gilead has consistently warned doctors to monitor all patients taking TAF-based drugs for multiple markers of renal function, including urine glucose and urine protein, not just estimated creatinine clearance. - 249.
+For example, when the FDA approved Odefsey-the TAF version of Complera-on March 1, 2016, Gilead gave stronger monitoring warnings for safer Odefsey than it did for

-257. For example, when the FDA approved Odefsey-the TAF version of Complera-on March 1, 2016, Gilead gave stronger monitoring warnings for safer Odefsey than it did for Complera, telling doctors that they should monitor all Odefsey patients, not just those at risk, for multiple markers of kidney function:
+Complera, telling doctors that they should monitor all Odefsey patients, not just those at risk, for multiple markers of kidney function: